andreybleme/andreybleme.github.io/_posts/2020-02-29-continuous-Integration-with-github-actions-and-cypress-end-to-end-tests.markdown

 <script src="https://gist.github.com/andreybleme/011902429ef270a63403df51a7e6c4e1.js"></script>

-This workflow can be found at the github marketplace: [https://github.com/marketplace/actions/cypress-io](https://github.com/marketplace/actions/cypress-io).
-The file basically describe that for every push event, we want to perform 2 steps: checkout the test code and run the cypress tests with some parameters (record, start and working directory).
+This workflow can be found at the GitHub marketplace: [https://github.com/marketplace/actions/cypress-io](https://github.com/marketplace/actions/cypress-io).
+The file basically describe that for every push event, we want to perform 2 steps: check out the test code and run the cypress tests with some parameters (record, start, and working directory).

 - The **record** parameter tells that cypress should record videos and take screenshots of each of our tests run.
 This content will be available after every test run at the cypress dashboard.

-- The **start** is the command responsible for starting up our application, so cypress can naviagate into URLs such as `localhost:8080` and find some webpage.
+- The **start** is the command responsible for starting up our application, so cypress can navigate into URLs such as `localhost:8080` and find some webpage.
 Remember: cypress is only a testing tool, it does not serve the application that will be under test.

 - In a monorepo, the end-to-end test might be placed in a different sub-folder from the application itself.
 In this case we must use this **working-directory** parameter.
-My repository for instance has the following folder structure:
+My repository, for instance, has the following folder structure:

 ```
 repo/